shayneholmes/duplicacy-fuse/README.md

   `-o repositorty=<path>` : Path to repository.
 Defaults to current directory.

   `-o storage=<storage name>` : Remote storage to mount.
 Defaults to "default".

+  `-o password=<storage password>`: Password for the specified storage.

-  `-o snapshotid=<id>` : Which snapshot id to mount.
+  `-o snapshot=<id>` : Which snapshot id to mount.
 Unless `all` option is specified, defaults to the repository snapshot if for the chosen storage.

   `-o revision=<number>` : Which revision to mount.
 Cannot be specified when the `all` is specified.

-  `-o all` : Display all snapshot ids for tge specified storage.
+  `-o all` : Display all snapshot ids for the specified storage.

 ## Status